-National Beverage Corp. develops, manufactures, markets and distributes a complete portfolio of quality beverage products throughout the United States.
+National Beverage Corp. develops, manufactures, markets and distributes a complete portfolio of quality beverage products primarily in North America.
 Incorporated in Delaware in 1985, National Beverage Corp. is a holding company for various operating subsidiaries.
 In this report, the terms "we," "us," "our," "Company" and "National Beverage" mean National Beverage Corp. and its subsidiaries.

 We consider ourselves to be a leader in the development and sale of flavored beverage products in the United States, offering a wide selection of flavored soft drinks, juices, sparkling waters, energy drinks and nutritionally-enhanced waters.
 Our flavor development spans over 100 years originating with our flagship brands, Shasta® and Faygo®, each of which has over 50 flavor varieties.
-We also offer the health-conscious consumer a diverse line of flavored beverage products, including Everfresh®, Home Juice®, and Mr. Pure® 100% juice and juice-based products; LaCroix®, Crystal Bay® and ClearFruit® flavored, sparkling, and spring water products; and ÅSanté® nutritionally-enhanced waters.
-In addition, we produce and market Rip It® energy drinks, Ohana® fruit-flavored drinks, St. Nick's® holiday soft drinks, as well as effervescent powder beverage enhancers sold under the NutraFizz® brand name.
+We also offer the health-conscious consumer a diverse line of flavored beverage products, including Everfresh®, Home Juice®, and Mr. Pure® 100% juice and juice-based products; LaCroix®, Crystal Bay® and ClearFruit® flavored, sparkling, and spring water products; and ÀSanté® nutritionally-enhanced waters.
+In addition, we produce and market Rip It® energy drinks, Ohana® fruit-flavored drinks and St. Nick's® holiday soft drinks.
 Substantially all of our brands are produced in twelve manufacturing facilities that are strategically located near major metropolitan markets throughout the continental United States.
 To a lesser extent, we develop and produce soft drinks for certain retailers and beverage companies ("allied brands").

-Our strategy emphasizes the growth of our products by offering a branded beverage portfolio of proprietary flavors, supporting the franchise value of regional brands and expanding those brands with distinctive packaging and broad demographic emphasis, developing and acquiring innovative products tailored toward healthy lifestyles, and appealing to the "quality-value" expectations of the family consumer.
+Our strategy promotes the growth of our products by (i) offering a branded beverage portfolio of proprietary flavors with distinctive packaging and broad demographic appeal, (ii) supporting the franchise value of regional brands, (iii) developing and acquiring innovative products tailored toward healthy lifestyles, and (iv) appealing to the "quality-value" expectations of the family consumer.
 We believe the "regional share dynamics" of our brands results in more retailer sponsored promotional activities which perpetuate consumer loyalty within local markets.

-Our focus is to increase penetration of our brands in the convenience channel through Company-owned and independent distributors.
+We continue to focus on increasing penetration of our brands in the convenience channel through Company-owned and independent distributors to benefit from the higher retail prices and margins that typically prevail in this market.
 The convenience channel consists of convenience stores, gas stations and other smaller "up-and-down-the-street" accounts.
-Because of the higher retail prices and margins that typically prevail in this market, we have undertaken several measures to expand convenience channel distribution.
-These measures include development of new products and serving sizes specifically targeted for this market, such as ClearFruit, Crystal Bay, Rip It and ÀSanté.
-Additionally, we have created proprietary and specialized packaging with distinctive graphics for these products.
-We intend to continue our focus on enhancing growth in the convenience channel through both specialized packaging and innovative product development.
+We have undertaken several measures to expand convenience channel distribution including developing new products and packaging specifically targeted for this market.

-Beverage industry sales are seasonal with the highest volume typically realized during the summer months.
+The majority of our sales are seasonal with the highest volume typically realized during the summer months.
+As a result, our operating results from one fiscal quarter to the next may not be comparable.
 Additionally, our operating results are subject to numerous factors, including fluctuations in the costs of raw materials, changes in consumer preference for beverage products and competitive pricing in the marketplace.